QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Definition.md

 	- Installation
 	- Education
 	- User management
-- Operational support, i.e. First- and seccond level servicedesk support;
+- Operational support, i.e. First- and seccond level service desk support;
 - Installation of hardware and software at the client, if nessesary;